userspace-xdp/userspace-xdp/bench/paper.md

 With these approaches, even AF_XDP in userspace can perform better than kernel XDP.

+Questions to answer:for baseline:

+- How does the performance baseline of kernel driver mode XDP, kernel SKB mode XDP, DPDK and AF_XDP compare, when doing two somple tasks: XDP_PASS and XDP_TX?
+- What's the difference for AF_XDP copy mode and zero copy mode?

 ### SIMD - can work

 Case: xdp_hash_sum